soonpohchua91/capstone/README.md

 ## 4. Summary

 The main objective of this project lies in the Streamlit API, which allows users to check their posts prior to submitting them online.
-The API can be assessed via this [link](https://soonpohchua91-streamlit-test-streamlit-app-j6eb7g.streamlit.app/)
+The API can be assessed via this [link](https://soonpohchua91-streamlit-test-streamlit-app-j6eb7g.streamlit.app/).

-The Streamlit API is made up of three
+The Streamlit API has three main components:

+### 4.1 Pre-Trained Emotion Model

+### 4.2 Trained Multi-Label Classification Model

+### 4.3 Hate Words Detection

+Taken together each of the components shall return three outputs for each post :
+- Negative emotion detected in post;
+- Negative label(s) detected in the post; and
+- Hate word(s) found in the post.

 ## 5. Conclusion